-Visual Filters

-Visual Filters can be used to hide or gray-out parts of the diagram so that other parts can be emphasized.
-This is particularly useful when presenting a Business Process diagram to a team in a meeting or demonstration.
-Context Filtering is easy to set up and will emphasize the currently selected diagram element and its directly connected elements.

-Learn More: Visual Filters

-Reviews

-Enterprise Architect has a flexible review facility called a Team Library, which allows any type of review to be conducted, including inspections, formal and informal walk-throughs, single issue reviews, desk checks and pass-arounds.
-One of the powerful aspects of the Team Library facility is that it is right in the model, and elements - such as the work product being reviewed or related artifacts - can be attached to the review and reviewers and others can open them from the review window.
+Enterprise Architect has a flexible review facility called a Model Library, which allows any type of review to be conducted, including inspections, formal and informal walk-throughs, single issue reviews, desk checks and pass-arounds.
+A convenient aspect of the Model Library facility is that it is right in the model, and elements - such as the work product being reviewed or related artifacts - can be attached to the review and reviewers and others can open them from the review window.
 Any amount of text can be added in a document editor, allowing reviews to be described and published.